 When an employee asserts discrimination in the workplace, a business or organization has the right to respond by raising an affirmative defense.
 In this article, you will find a brief overview of the defenses that an employer can (and cannot) raise in a sex discrimination case.

 Three Valid Defenses

 The key to this defense is to conduct an investigation.
 An investigation can indicate that an action was warranted.
-“So you need to do an investigation and determine whether or not the employer believes that they have legitimate evidence, and acted for a non-discriminatory reason.
-Their employer doesn’t have to be right,” Moore says.
-“They employer just has to have a good faith belief.”
+“You need to do an investigation and determine whether or not the employer believes that they have legitimate evidence and acted for non-discriminatory reasons,” says Moore.
+“The employer doesn’t have to be right; they just have to have a good faith belief.”

-“I think you have to do that very gently,” she says.
-“But you can do that if you have evidence that it is a false claim.”
-She notes that the person making discrimination claims is often sympathetic to a jury, and that businesses need to be “very, very careful” about accusing alleged victims of lying.
+“I think you have to do this very gently,” she says.
+“But you can do it if you have evidence that it is a false claim.”
+Moore notes that the person making discrimination claims is often sympathetic to a jury, and that businesses need to be “very, very careful” about accusing alleged victims of lying.

-Three Defenses Employers Should NOT Raise
+Three Defenses Employers Should Not Raise

 In some cases, employers undermine their own interests by trying to fight employment discrimination claims with an invalid legal defense.
 Here are three of the most common improper defenses that employers try to raise against sex discrimination land sexual harassment lawsuits:

-My Business, My Choice: Business owners and managers have wide discretion to make their own hiring and firing employment practices.
+- My Business, My Choice: Business owners and managers have wide discretion to make their own hiring and firing employment practices.
 That being said, they cannot simply do whatever they want—discrimination laws protect employees against sex discrimination.
 A “choice” to discriminate on the basis of sex or gender is an employment law violation.

-“Employers have to show that they tried to work with the person, that they warned the person that their behavior was inappropriate and they gave them a chance to improve before they took action against them,” Moore says.
+“Employers have to show that they tried to work with the person, that they warned the person that their behavior was inappropriate, and that they gave them a chance to improve before they took action against them,” Moore says.

 If you have any specific questions about the defenses that your company or organization can (or cannot) raise when facing a workplace sex discrimination lawsuit, contact an experienced Washington employer defense attorney for immediate assistance with your employment decisions.